InnovaTechno/HomeMarket/README.md

 #### List of network requests by screen
    - Products Screen
       - (Read/GET) Query all products post by the app managers

    - New Products Screen
-      - (Read/GET) Query all the new products post by the app managers
+      -(Read/GET) Query all the new products post by the app managers

    - Sign up Screen
       - (Create/POST) Create a new user
       - (Read/GET) Query log in user

+   - Sign in Screen
+      -(Read/GET) Query log in new user

    - Market Details Screen
-      - (Read/GET) Query all the deatils post by the app managers
+      -(Read/GET) Query all the deatils post by the app managers

-   - Sign in Screen
-      - (Read/GET) Query log in new user

    - Cart Screen
       - (Create/POST) Create a new order
       - (Read/GET) Return confirmation code to the user